South Jersey Eye Associates | Eyecare & Eyewear

 November is Diabetic Eye Disease Month.
 Diabetic eye disease refers to eye problems that people with diabetes may face as a complication of the disease.
 In fact, diabetes is the leading cause of blindness in the United States for those under the age of 65.
 If you have diabetes, it’s important to get a comprehensive dilated eye exam at least once a year.
 Diabetic eye disease may not have any early symptoms.
 Finding it early can help you take steps to protect your vision.

-Contact SJEA today to schedule an appointment to learn more about Diabetic Eye Disease and ensure you and your family has their best vision possible.
+Contact SJEA today to schedule an appointment to learn more about Diabetic Eye Disease and ensure you and your family have their best vision possible.
 We look forward to seeing you!

 October is Halloween Eye Safety Month